Roughly 3,000 Indiana Third-Graders Held Back Due to Reading Proficiency Law

 - On Nov.
 5, 2025, the Indiana Department of Education released data showing about 3,040 third graders are repeating third grade, representing 3.6% of more than 84,000 students tested on the IREAD exam.

-- Under a 2024 law, third graders who don’t pass the IREAD exam and lack exemptions are retained, marking the first enforcement of the Indiana Legislature’s effort to address literacy decline since 2013.
+- Under the law discussed during the Nov.
+5, 2025, meeting, third graders who don’t pass the IREAD exam and lack exemptions are retained, as Indiana Department of Education officials said it aims to reverse literacy decline since 2013.

-- About 6,950 students received Good Cause Exemptions to advance, with roughly 75% special education students and 24% English language learners; 673 students who didn’t pass IREAD were not enrolled this year.
+- About 6,950 students received `Good Cause Exemptions` to advance, with roughly 75% special education students and 24% English language learners, while 673 students were not enrolled in Indiana schools this year.

-- Retained students will receive additional support and tutoring and may attend summer school, while summer tutoring programs cover grades one through nine across 37 cities with a 25% increase in performance.
+- Retained students will receive additional support and tutoring in school and may attend summer school, while summer tutoring programs cover grades one through nine across 37 cities with a 25% increase in performance.

 3K Indiana Students Repeat for Not Passing IREAD